The once-a-week revolution is picking up, and we might all soon be washing differently.

 So it's not necessary for life?

-Larson notes that showering and bathing is useful when it comes to removing odour – i.e. after gym, a long day in the sun, etc. Yet “keeping clean” won’t prevent illness.
+Larson notes that showering and bathing are beneficial for removing odor – i.e., after the gym, a long day in the sun, etc. Yet “keeping clean” won’t prevent illness.
 Hand washing is optimal for this concern.

-The Guardian notes that dermatologist Joshua Zeichner, says that “parents should stop bathing babies and toddlers daily because early exposure to dirt and bacteria may help make skin less sensitive, even preventing conditions like eczema in the long run”.
+The Guardian notes that dermatologist Joshua Zeichner says, "parents should stop bathing babies and toddlers daily because early exposure to dirt and bacteria may help make skin less sensitive, even preventing conditions like eczema in the long run.”

-And Brandon Mitchell, assistant professor of dermatology at George Washington University says that daily showers are not ideal as the body is already a well-oiled machine.
+Brandon Mitchell, assistant professor of dermatology at George Washington University, says that daily showers could be better as the body is already a well-oiled machine.
 Literally.
-Over-washing strips the shape of its natural oils which nourish the skin and hair.
+Over-washing strips the shape of its natural oils, which nourish the skin and hair.
 This stripping can even cause skin conditions such as dermatitis.

-Over-bathing can open up the already dry skin to infections (this is often a concern for the elderly), while it may also disrupt the skin’s population of immune system-supporting bacteria.
+Over-bathing can open the already dry skin to infections (often a concern for the elderly).
+At the same time, it may also disrupt the skin’s population of immune system-supporting bacteria.
 Larson recommends you skip the antibacterial cleansers altogether.

-And yet, I can’t see myself opting for the sink wash any time soon though.
-As Haley Nahman of Manrepeller says “Fifty-two showers a year would make me feel like I was permanently camping.
+And yet, I can’t see myself opting for the sink wash soon.
+As Haley Nahman of Manrepeller says, “Fifty-two showers a year would make me feel like I was permanently camping.
 Inside my body.”